uitr-lab/js-ajax-uploader/README.md

-Add file drop listener to page and upload files to your upload handler ie: /your/upload
+Add file drop listener to page and/or page elements and upload files to your upload handler ie: /your/upload

 ```js